Pilot apparently tried to avoid dog on Alaska runway before deadly crash, NTSB says

 Part of the NTSB investigation will examine the airplane itself, once the wreckage is fully recovered.
 According to Johnson, the remains of the Cessna will be taken to the city of Homer and, eventually, Anchorage, where officials will look closely at it "to make sure that there were no mechanical issues that led to this loss of control."

-Miller and Bunker's bodies have been sent to the State Medical Examiner, which will perform autopsies on both, according to state troopers.
+Miller and Bunker's bodies have been sent to the State Medical Examiner Office, which will perform autopsies on both, according to state troopers.